raxod502/intuitive-explanations/src/about/projects.md

 * [diary-manager] (Spring 2017 -- Summer 2018): Command-line tool and
   [Emacs] package for managing daily (encrypted, version-controlled) diary entries.
+* [elint] (Summer -- Fall 2017): An attempt at deduplicating various [CI] utilities for my [Emacs] packages.
+It didn't provide enough value to justify the overhead, although there are other projects which provide the same functionality in a more powerful manner.
 * [`prescient.el`][prescient.el] (Fall 2017 -- Winter 2019): Simple
   but effective sorting and filtering for [Emacs].
 * [heroku-buildpack-emacs] (Summer 2018): [Heroku] buildpack to